ksparakis/vencura/backend/README.md

 - **TypeORM** - For database migrations, model definitions, and interactions.
 - **Middy** - Middleware engine for handling Lambda middleware.
 I developed custom middleware plugins.
 - **Ethers** - For communication with ethereum networks

 ## API Endpoints

 - **GET /user** - Fetch user details using sub in JWT token.
 - **POST /user** - Create a new user, and an encrypted embedded wallet, encrypted with a password.
+- **GET /user/key** - Generates a new public/private key for the user to encrypt their password with when transmitting to the backend.
+- **GET /user/verify** - given the password a user has submitted, it will verify that the user inputted the correct password that the wallet is encrypted with.
+- **PUT /user/network** -  Allows the user to change networks between ploygon testnet and ethereum
 - **GET /user/other** - Fetch details of other users.
 - **GET /wallet/balance** - Retrieve wallet balance.
 - **POST /wallet/sign** - Sign transactions.
 - **POST /wallet/transaction** - Submit a transaction to the Transactions sqs queueu for processing.
 - **GET /wallet/transaction/:id** - Fetch transaction details by ID to see progress in queue.

-## Transaction Processing with SQS
+## Crypto Transaction Processing with SQS and Serverless functions

 Since Ethereum and many blockchain transactions can take time, I used SQS to manage long-running processes.
 API Gateway's 30-second timeout necessitated this, as SQS allows for decoupling and handling transactions asynchronously.

-The flow being the following
+The flow being the following:
-User initiates a transaction with POST /wallet/transaction, we save some transaction data to database, but then create a message with the transaction data and put it into our sqs queue.
-AWS then launches our processTransaction lambda to complete the transaction.
+* User initiates a transaction with POST /wallet/transaction
+* Save some transaction data to database, but then create a message with the transaction data and put it into our sqs queue.
+* AWS then launches our processTransaction lambda to complete the transaction.
-We add an artificial timeout at 5 minutes here to prevent the lambda from running up to 15 min or more.
+* We add an artificial timeout at 5 minutes here to prevent the lambda from running up to 15 min or more.

-The client has to pint the GET /wallet/transaction/:id endpoint to check the status of the transaction periodically.
-(a further improvement would be to use a websocket here instead)
+* The client has to pint the GET /wallet/transaction/:id endpoint to check the status of the transaction periodically. (a further improvement would be to use a websocket here instead)

 ## Optimized Deployment

 In a typical Serverless deployment, everything is packaged into a single deployment bundle.